wunderio/code-quality/src/Task/CheckFilePermissions/README.md

 # php_check_syntax

 Check if the file permissions match that you've required.
-Dont' use yet.
-Work in progress!!!

 ### grumphp.yml:
 ````yml